 Southwest Alaska is world renowned for its mouse fishing.
 Most fish on wilderness floats have never really seen too many mouse imitations thrown at them and can be quite vulnerable to top water feeding.
 We are lucky enough to have a system that barely receives any pressure from guides, and little pressure from the public in general.
 The Chosen flows through Togiak National Wildlife Refuge, all 6 million acres harbor ridiculous amounts of water in various states.
 Tundra ponds, beaver ponds, springs, wetlands, brooks, creeks, ditches, streams, rivers – you can imagine how every once in a while one of the 11 species of rodent might fall in to some water.
 Kanektok translates in to English something along the lines of “changing river.”
 When the river changes, the braids and forces of flowing water can cut off traditional burrows and routes used by rodents as well.
 These two factors, plus the incredibly short growing season results in trout who feed on mice daily.

 The preferred set up for throwing these flies is at least a 7 weight.
-I use a SAGE Z-AXIS 796, the longer length being great for the wilderness floats.
-I use straight Maxima tied to the fly line - 15lb.
+I use a Scott 790 Sector – and the Scott 990 TIDAL.
+I use straight Maxima tied to the fly line – 15lb.
 This allows for the fly to be presented rapidly firing at will to the targets.
 Targets for the mouse cast is typically along the wood and root wads the Kanektok is so famous for.
 We fish out of Avon Pros with custom frames so we are able to slow the boat down and get the correct angle for the cast to be made.
-What is important to recognize with the mouse in particular is the trout's "cone of vision."
-The Leopards might be deep in the wood, but they're looking out there in the current and in the traveling windows of seams.
+What is important to recognize with the mouse in particular is the trout’s “cone of vision.”
+The Leopards might be deep in the wood, but they’re looking out there in the current and in the traveling windows of seams.
 Presenting the fly far above these lies and allowing the mouse to drift and drag and skitter in to these zones will produce the eat.
 Most people love to shake and skitter the mouse which is applicable to some degree.
-I like to almost dead drift the mouse, allowing the river to make it go in to places you would otherwise be skating and skittering you're way out of.
+I like to almost dead drift the mouse, allowing the river to make it go in to places you would otherwise be skating and skittering you’re way out of.
 With the dead drift comes incredible takes as well.
 Most mouse takes are pretty violent and trashy because of the very nature of them.
-Most trout are going for the death blow on the first "eat" and then circling around to take down the injured prey.
+Most trout are going for the death blow on the first “eat” and then circling around to take down the injured prey.
 With the dead drift mouse (the Ive given up and am going to die mouse) the trout almost realize the prey is already injured and I have seen them sip down palm size mouse imitations like a 24 midge on the tailwaters!!

 Our entire Summer on the Kanektok can have windows of opportunities for mouse fishing.
 Just last year we were still catching them on mice all the way in to September!
 That being said, after 13 years out pursuing these legendary trout Id have to say the best time for mice in particular is July.
 The bulk of the salmon have not started bedding up, theres no flesh in the system, and I think the trout are just looking for easy meals before the salmon biomass shows up.